MarinaGorsh/unicorn/README.md

 # Unicorn AI 🦄

-An AI-powered service to create and share web resumes.
+An AI-powered service to create, share, and interact with web resumes.

 ## Initial Setup ⚙